Wesleyan Church, Aldershot

-The Wesleyan Church is a former Methodist church for the town of Aldershot in Hampshire.
+The Wesleyan Church is a former Methodist church for the town of Aldershot in Hampshire, England.
 Closed in 1988 the building has been a Grade II* listed building since 30 April 1981.
 In use today as offices, a dental studio and a gymnasium, the former Wesleyan Church is situated on the corner of Grosvenor Road and Queens Road in Aldershot.

 Early Methodism in Aldershot

 The Rev Dr William Harris Rule came to Aldershot in 1856 to open Methodist work among the troops, remaining until 1865 and working in the town as a contemporary of missioner Mrs Louisa Daniell.
 The Wesleyan Connexion provided funding for the construction of an iron chapel on a site located in Church Street off Queens Road which was dedicated on 10 July 1857.
 Subsequently, a chaplain’s house and a Soldiers' Home were added.
 Methodism was not a recognised "religious denomination" in Army returns and there was great opposition from the local Anglican chaplains who found him an irritant but Dr Rule was supported by Lieut-General William Knollys and by 1862 Methodism was accepted under "Other Protestants" and so the work could continue unhindered.
 The Primitive Methodists at that time were served by chapels in Victoria Road (the now demolished Rotunda building built in 1876 and sold to the Reformed Episcopal Church of England in the mid 20th-century) and the Ebenezer Primitive Methodist chapel on Ash Road, built in 1885.

 However, boundary changes in the form of the high Wall around the south of the Camp isolated the Chapel which could now only be reached after a long walk and so the Rev Richard Watson Allen (1833-1914) secured a large site on the corner of Queens Road and Grosvenor Road in the centre of the developing town was within a few yards of the entrance to the barracks.
 Of this period it was later written: